 And obviously this isn’t just a week’s worth of laundry.
 I think it’s like 3 weeks.
 We have a lot of clothes.

-My desire for keeping a handle on this and other such chores, like vacuuming and mopping the bathroom floor, are to create some kind of routine, even though the bathroom is a remodeling project we are working with the best professional services for this.
+My desire for keeping a handle on this and other such chores, like vacuuming and mopping the bathroom floor, are to create some kind of routine.
 A schedule, if you will, that requires a certain time on a certain day to be devoted to doing certain chores so that it all doesn’t get dumped onto my also busy weekend.
 Hats off to all you mother’s out there, especially those of you who are working outside of the home.
 I don’t know how you do it.
 My fear is that I need to start waking up at 6am (like I’ve said I was going to but haven’t been able to yet) and get these burdens out of the way while I’m still fresh and not distracted.
 Okay, so I wake up earlier.
 Well I was already planning on waking up early to exercise, not that my toe is healed enough (yay!).
 By the time I get home, I’m tired and hungry and have to cook dinner, then I have to serve it, and clean up and make sure The All-Star is comfortable or washed or tied to the bed-post to have his arm elevated.
 I’m exaggerating again, but only slightly.
 As the days go by, he’s been able to power through the pain a bunch more but there’s still things that he’d be happy to have done for him.
 And I don’t mind.
 It’s just what to do with the dishes in the sink, or the office that still hasn’t figured itself out, or the curtains I near to hang and the picture that’s propped up against the couch.
 It’s just a lot of stuff for one little lady.